DaveCaulfield/hangman/README.md

 - Choose "Automatic deploys" or "Manual deploys" to deploy your application.

 # credits

+## Content
+ - The Hangman banner ascii art came from [ascii.co.uk](https://ascii.co.uk/)
+ - The Hangman ascii images came from [Chris Horton](https://gist.github.com/chrishorton/2624db0a0e82102bef769deb46971a47) github.
+ - The colors used in the application came from [Colorama](https://pypi.org/project/colorama/)
+ - The wordlists came from [hangmanwords](https://www.hangmanwords.com/words) and [randon word generator](https://www.randomlists.com/random-words)

+## Acknowledgements

 The Hangman wordgame was built as my Portfolio 3 Project for the Full Stack Software Developer (e-Commerce) Diploma at the [Code Institute](https://codeinstitute.net/ie/).
 I would like to thank my cohort facilitator [Kasia Bogucka](https://github.com/bezebee), my mentor [Precious Leige](https://www.linkedin.com/in/precious-ijege-908a00168/), the Code institue Slack community and the Code institute taem for the help and support provided to me throughout this project.